-- 22.7 Severability.
-A finding that any provision of the Contract is invalid or unenforceable in any jurisdiction will not affect the validity or enforceability of any other provision of the Contract or the validity or enforceability of that provision in any other jurisdiction. - 22.8 Interpretation.
-When used in these Terms, "including" means "including without limitation" and terms defined in the singular include the plural and vice versa. - 22.9 Notices.
-Any notice or other communication required or permitted in the Contract must be in writing and will become effective on the date of actual receipt if the date of actual receipt is a business day or on the next business day if the date of actual receipt is not a business day. - 22.10 Governing Law.
+22.7 Severability.
+A finding that any provision of the Contract is invalid or unenforceable in any jurisdiction will not affect the validity or enforceability of any other provision of the Contract or the validity or enforceability of that provision in any other jurisdiction.

+terms defined in the singular include the plural and vice versa.

+22.9 Notices.
+Any notice or other communication required or permitted in the Contract must be in writing and will become effective on the date of actual receipt if the date of actual receipt is a business day or on the next business day if the date of actual receipt is not a business day.

+22.10 Governing Law.
 Unless otherwise agreed in writing, the Contract will be governed by and interpreted according to the internal laws of Michigan.
 The United Nations Convention on Contracts for the International Sale of Goods will not apply to the Contract.
-The exclusive venue of any dispute relating to this Agreement shall be in the state or federal courts within Ottawa County, Michigan, and the parties hereby irrevocably consent to the jurisdiction of such courts. - 23.
-Set-Off; Recoupment.
+The exclusive venue of any dispute relating to this Agreement shall be in the state or federal courts within Ottawa County, Michigan, and the parties hereby irrevocably consent to the jurisdiction of such courts.

+23. Set-Off; Recoupment.
 In addition to any right of setoff or recoupment provided by law, all amounts due or to become due to Seller will be considered net of indebtedness of Seller and its affiliates or subsidiaries to Buyer and its affiliates or subsidiaries.
-Buyer will have the right to set off against or to recoup from any payment or other obligation owed to Seller, in whole or in part, any amounts due to Buyer or its affiliates or subsidiaries.
+Buyer will have the right to set off against or to recoup from any payment or other obligation owed to Seller, in whole or in part, any amounts due to Buyer or its affiliates or subsidiaries from Seller or its affiliates or subsidiaries.
 Buyer will provide Seller with a statement describing any offset or recoupment taken by Buyer.

+22.8 Interpretation.
+When used in these Terms, "including" means "including without limitation" and